m-peeler/Furman-Now-Docs/Misc/FutureWork.md

 This could make for some sort of exercise game, and there could be some sort of leaderboard if we wanted.
 In addition to making sure the random selection of benches or bike racks was normalized for how many there are nearby, we would probably also want to make sure that no two successive points are both close to a parking lot so that people can simply drive between the points to cheat the system.
 Points should probably be generated server-side, and the route could change every day with daily leaderboards for the day's route in each of the three styles (walking, running, biking) as well as cumulative points for history of how well you have done.

+## Weather
+The weather scraper is able to get humidity information, but we don't currently store it in the database, and thus cannot display it in the app.
+This would potentially be a good feature to include.
+Further, in consistency with the mission of bringing Furman information together, it might make sense to draw information on current weather from the [Furman Weather Station] (this would probably require web scraping, though Miles Dame has potentially offered to write an API for the page).
+It may also be nice to make clicking on the weather widget in the app direct to this page so viewers can get a fuller image of the weather.

+## Hours
+### Belltowwer Bookstore
+The new bookstore opened after work on the app had largely concluded.
+Updating the scraper to pull information from the [Follett Website] would make sense, though it may be hard to parse when exactly the hours apply with the current design of the site.
+Contacting Follett to ask if they have an API may be worth the effort.

 ## Dining Menu Details & Allergy Info
 Currently, dining entries do not include details (such as variations in food within stir fry at the Mongolian grill), nor do they have information about vegitarian/gluten free/shell fish/etc status.
 Including this information would help make the `Dining` screen a more total replacement of the website.

 ## Campus Directory
 Contacts currently only has a limited number of contacts.
-It could be directed by writing a web scraper that goes through the [campus directory][Directory] and pulls the contact information for all staff members, which are displayed on a searchable page either within or in addition to `Contacts`.
+It could be directed by writing a web scraper that goes through the [Directory][campus directory] and pulls the contact information for all staff members, which are displayed on a searchable page either within or in addition to `Contacts`.

 ## Major Information
 A list of all majors/minors on campus with links to their requirements and their faculty could be beneficial to students.
 Faculty have mentioned in the past struggling to get to their own department's major maps.